Eye Checkups for Kids

 Why does my child need an eye exam if they see well?

-It is important to remember that a child cannot tell you if they have a problem if they do not know any different.
-This is especially true if one eye sees well, but the other does not.
-80% of learning is visual, and up to 40% of children with learning disabilities have an undiagnosed vision problem.
 Lazy eye (amblyopia) is of particular concern.
 As noted earlier, if child has a lazy eye that is not corrected before the age of 8, the chances of ever seeing well out of that eye are extremely low.
-Having both eyes function together allows us to see 40% better, and is important for depth perception and hand-eye coordination.
+Having both eyes function together allows 40% better vision, and is important for depth perception and hand-eye coordination.
 A comprehensive examination is also important to screen for both eye diseases and systemic diseases that may have no symptoms.